 HAMSA YOGA: Our INTENT

 Yoga is not just a workout.
 It's a work in.
 Hamsa Yoga invites you to slow down and soften, so you can tune in with more awareness to the truly amazing body-mind in which you dwell.
 Through simple and powerful tools of mindful movement, meditation and breath practices, we train you to lean in and pay attention to the subtle, complex and fascinating ecosystem of the body, the environment and space around you, and to each other.
 We teach you to reconnect.
-When you are connected, your life is so much richer.
+When you are consciously connected, you can resource yourself better, your life is so much richer.

 A potently mindful practice to bring balance into your day, and space and mobility into your body.
 Yin is a fantastic practice to balance with your regular yoga flow or other physical activities, and it is suitable for all abilities.